Buy now, pay later: Boon or bane?

-More Singaporeans are opting for “buy now, pay later” (BNPL) services, which allow buyers to defer payments for purchases interest-free.
+More Singaporeans are opting for “buy now, pay later” (BNPL) services, which allow buyers to defer or spread out payments for purchases interest-free.

 About 38 per cent of consumers have used a BNPL service, according to a report in October last year by financial comparison platform Finder that surveyed more than 1,000 Singaporeans aged 16 and above.

 The payment option is especially popular among millennial consumers.
-Some 44 per cent of participants, aged between 25 and 34, have used a BNPL service — the highest among the age groups polled.
+Some 44 per cent of those aged between 25 and 34 have used a BNPL service — the highest among the age groups polled.

 A number of factors may be driving interest in these payment services.

-Most BNPL users do not have to pay membership or interest fees.
-Applying for an account with a BNPL service is also fuss-free, with users eligible to create an account if they are above 18 with a debit or credit card and enjoying instant application approvals.
+Most users do not have to pay annual or interest fees.
+Applying for an account with a BNPL service is also fuss-free; users are able to create an account if they are above 18 with a debit or credit card and enjoy instant application approvals.

-The services also tend to offer lower credit limits than credit cards and are reserved for purchases that cost between $100 and $1,000, such as jewellery, clothes and furniture.

 Home-grown fintech startup, Rely, was the first to offer BNPL services in Singapore in 2017.
 Since then, other players such as Atome, hoolah, OctiFi, Pace and, most recently, Grab have entered the market.